Saima Hanif KC

 “She has great knowledge of the FS industry” (Chambers & Partners)

-Saima has extensive experience in banking and finance disputes, acting for corporations and individuals across areas including retail, business and investment banking.
-She has cross-border experience and has acted in multiple jurisdictions including Dubai, Hong Kong, Singapore and Guernsey.
+Saima has acted extensively in banking and finance disputes, for corporations and individuals, across retail, business and investment banking.
+She has also acted for brokers, fund managers and custodians.
+She has cross-border experience and is active in jurisdictions including Dubai, Hong Kong, Singapore, the Cayman Islands and Guernsey.

 Notable cases include: